wildtechgarden/www-wildtechgarden/content/deploy-admin/self-host/2021-05-18-intel-nuc-like-server.md

       // The following matches all packages starting with linux-
   //  "linux-";

-      // Use $ to explicitely define the end of a package name.
+      // Use $ to explicitly define the end of a package name.
 Without
       // the $, "libc6" would match all of them.
   //  "libc6$";
   //  "libc6-dev$";